The use of massage guns has increased over the past few years, thanks to their convenience and effectiveness in deeply penetrating muscle tissues.

 I agree it’s a nice unit, but it doesn’t have anything unique about its design over cheaper competitor units.

-Another feature is the Quiet Glide™ technology it comes with which supposedly enables the Hypervolt to be able to reach high powers without making too much noise.
+Another feature is the Quiet Glide™ technology it comes with which supposedly enables the Hypervolt to be able to reach high power without making too much noise.

 Again I agree it is quiet, but I have used other cheaper massage guns which have just as much power and give off the same amount of noise as the Hypervolt.